 Tool strategy — "How do you want to handle your agent's tool calls during testing?"

 Test profile — "Want me to create <profile-name> with these fields?"
 Show the full information dict.
-For Approach A: fields must match client's staging data formats.
-For Approach B: fields must match Cekura mock tool outputs exactly (derive FROM mock data).
+For Approach A: check existing profiles first; fields must match staging data formats exactly.
+For Approach B: check existing mock entries first — if they fit, find the corresponding profile; if the profile is missing fields, create a new complete one; if no mock data fits, design new entries then derive the profile from those outputs.
 For Approach C: only caller identity fields needed.
+Never use a partial profile — missing fields cause the testing agent to improvise.

 Run mode — "Default to text/chat for the first pass?
 It's cheapest, and since tools are mocked the results are the same as voice for logic validation."
 Recommend text unless the user specifically needs voice testing (latency, interruption handling, TTS quality).